magicianKaif/Control/README.md

-# Control.py – Telegram Controlled Client (Educational Demo)
+# Control.py – Telegram Controlled RAT

 This project is a **safe, educational demonstration** of how a Python script can communicate with a Telegram bot.
 It is intended **only for learning purposes in a controlled environment**.